LavaLite/cms/readme.md

     * `git clone git@github.com:LavaLite/cms.git`
     * From a command line open in the folder, run `composer install`.
   * Composer:
-    * `composer create-project LavaLite/cms your-project-name dev-master`
+    * `composer create-project LavaLite/cms --prefer-dist website`
 2. Enter your database details in `.env` file on root folder.
 3. Run `php artisan migrate --seed` to setup your database.
 4. You can contigure mail server details in `config/mail.php`.